 Salinity And Hatching Prawn Eggs

 Prawn eggs hatch as free-swimming larvae in brackish water.
-The preferred salinity range for culturing prawns in 30-35 ppt. which is about 13 pounds of salt per 50 gallon tank.
+The preferred salinity range for culturing prawns is 18-24 ppt.

 Reproducing prawns should be carefully selected.
 Healthy, active, well pigmented, with no missing appendages or other damage.
 Freshwater prawn eggs are carried under the tail of the adult femal prawn ( known as "berried" females ) and are easily visible.
 As the eggs ripen, their color changes from bright orange to brown and finally to a greying brown a few day's before hatching.
 It is important to maintain temperatures above 77 F to prevent loss of eggs.